 Day 10: Nairobi / Depart

-Our safari comes to a close today as we return by private chartered plane directly to Nairobi’s international airport to meet departing flights.
+Our safari comes to a close today as we fly back to Nairobi.
+Following a farewell lunch, enjoy the use of a day room this afternoon until your transfer to the international airport to meet departing flights.